darealshinji/debian-packaging/games/serena/README.md

 realization...
 This short point-and-click adventure is the result of a massive collaborative effort between dozens of fans and designers of adventure games.

-To play this game you need to build the Dagon engine too.
+To play this game you need to build the [Dagon engine](../dagon-git) too.

-Run `make` to build Serena.